Volunteering and Internships

 We can occasionally schedule group volunteering sessions for outdoor work like trail and garden maintenance, or for indoor work like our major fundraising events and for mailings.
 Please contact Bridget to discuss what your group would like to do!

 A few notes on animal care volunteering: feeding, cleaning, and socializing with our animals is a very popular volunteer task.
 Animal care positions may not be available for several months - we tend to have positions open seasonally, as college semesters end or as high school students go back to school in the fall.
 If this is something you are passionate about, please feel welcome to check back in at another point in the year to see if spaces are available.
-Animal care volunteering does have some limitations based on species - only dedicated, conscientious, long-term and Curator-approved volunteers will get to work with the birds of prey, for instance.
+Animal care volunteering does have some limitations based on species - only dedicated, conscientious, long-term and Curator-approved volunteers may get to work with the birds of prey, for instance.
+Our raptor policy is here.

 Tanglewood offers students the opportunity to work alongside our staff in three positions: animal care and museum curator, environmental education, and non-profit management.
 Regretfully, we cannot pay interns at this time.
 In most cases, students are eligible to receive academic credit with their colleges or universities upon completion of the program, in accordance with the guidelines set by their institutions.